indigiTUBE GOES LIVE SEPTEMBER 2018

 indigiTUBE is being redeveloped as the media platform by and for First Nations people, preserving traditional language and culture for our future generations.

 indigiTUBE will establish itself as the national go-to media platform.
 It will profile and promote the diversity of our First Nations media content; radio, music, video, oral histories, language resources and also provide an outcome focus to the ongoing task of the digitisation of media archives.
 We estimate that there are 1000s of hours of archive content locked away and indigiTUBE will provide a centralised access point.

 We will build value for our industry and serve as a promotional tool for artists with links to their sales portals, curating features and helping to build story around artists, contributors and events.

-CONNECTING COMMUNITIES, STORIES, MUSIC, CULTURE AND LANGUAGE ACROSS THE COUNTRY
+CONNECTING STORIES, LANGUAGE AND CULTURE ACROSS THE COUNTRY

 indigiTUBE contributes to the cultural safety and community wellbeing of our First Nations communities.
 Culturally appropriate content becoming available for viewing by national and international audiences enhances the appreciation for our cultures and languages.
 It is also an effective online communications resource for First Nations organisations and individuals, providing an appropriate portal for media producers to distribute and access their content in a connected digital economy.